 On an annual basis, Cabot conducts benchmarking of the company’s atmospheric emission performance to identify opportunities and challenges relating to various emission sources.
 At the federal level, greenhouse gases (GHGs) are regulated under two programs: Title 40, Part 98, Subpart W of the Code of Federal Regulations (CFR), “Mandatory Greenhouse Gas Reporting,” which mandates annual reporting of GHGs and 40 CFR Part 60 Subpart OOOOa, “Standards of Performance for Crude Oil and Natural Gas Facilities,” which imposes emission standards, operation standards and control requirements, as well as recordkeeping and reporting requirements for operations resulting in the emissions of both GHGs and volatile organic compounds (VOCs).
 Whereas Subpart OOOOa enforces how Cabot conducts our operations to reduce emissions and impacts on the ambient air, Subpart W mandates specific procedures for data gathering, integrity review and calculation methodology for annual reporting.
 In addition to these federal programs1, Cabot also implements internal processes and procedures to ensure our performance meets or exceeds regulatory requirements.

 Cabot’s commitment to operational excellence leads to the development of internal guidelines, processes and practices that aim to comply with or exceed regulatory requirements.
 Cabot performs annual benchmarking of GHG emissions to identify opportunities for emission reduction.
-For oil and gas producers such as Cabot, the two key GHGs that make up the majority of our total emissions are carbon dioxide (CO2) and methane (CH4).
+For natural gas producers such as Cabot, the two key GHGs that make up the majority of our total emissions are carbon dioxide (CO2) and methane (CH4).
 The EPA and industries measure the impacts of GHGs in units of CO2 equivalents (CO2e), which is based on converting methane, nitrous oxides and fluorinated gases to CO2 using global warming potential factors (GWP)2.
-Cabot’s emissions of other greenhouse gasses is negligible.
+Cabot’s emissions of other greenhouse gasses are negligible.

 GHG Compliance Team

 We have established a GHG Compliance Team that gathers information, develops plans to monitor our emissions and manages our reporting requirements.
 The work of this team led to the development of an air module in our Asset and Compliance Tracking System (ACTS), which is the data-gathering and report-generating platform for GHG emissions that supports our evolving air quality program.
+On a daily basis, operational data is pushed from the field, from various operational databases, to ACTs, which is configured to calculate emissions in accordance with regulatory requirements.
+As an oil and gas producer, Cabot is subject to the annual reporting of GHG emissions under 40 CFR Part 98, Subpart W, which mandates source-specific calculation methodologies and emission factors.
+Cabot is also subject to various operating practices under 40 CFR Part 60, Subpart OOOOa.
+As required, Cabot monitors and quantifies emissions under the mandates of these two regulations, along with other state rules.
+The guideposts for Cabot’s emission inventory are:

 The GHG Compliance Team develops training materials around new or revised regulations and other environmental compliance topics and presents the information to employees in formal training sessions.
-The training is rolled out to superintendents, operators, foremen and other key personnel to communicate new information and expectations so policy and procedure changes are implemented consistently across regions and in full compliance with the reporting requirements of the law.
+The training is rolled out to superintendents, operators, foremen and other key personnel to communicate new information and expectations so policy and procedure changes are implemented consistently across operations and in full compliance with the reporting requirements of the law.

 Emission Reduction Programs and Achievements